General Transcript Ordering Questions

 If you have a Student Accounts hold, please contact that office at 402.554.2324 to resolve your issue.

 Unofficial transcripts are only available to currently enrolled students.
-These are available on MavLINK by clicking View Unofficial Transcript in the Hot Links.
+These are available on MavLINK under the Academics drop down link by clicking Unofficial Transcript.

 The Family Educational Rights and Privacy Act (FERPA) is a Federal law that protects the privacy of student education records.
 Generally, schools must have written permission from the student in order to release any information from a student's education record.
 During the order process, you will be asked to provide consent.
 You may complete your order but it will not be processed until your consent has been received.